expo/expo/docs/versions/unversioned/sdk/screen-orientation.md

 #### Returns

-Returns a promise with `null` value, resolving when the orientation is set and rejecting if an invalid option or value is passed.
+Returns a promise with `void` value, resolving when the orientation is set and rejecting if an invalid option or value is passed.

 #### Error Codes